AdobeDocs/express-add-on-apis/src/pages/api/classes/FillableNode.md

 • `get` **relativeRotation**(): `number`

-The node's local rotation value in degrees.
-Modifying this value will also adjust the node's x & y translation such that the node's center is in the same location after the rotation – i.e. this setter rotates the node about its center, not its origin.
+The node's local rotation value in degrees, relative to its parent's axes.
+Modifying this value will also adjust the node's x & y translation such that the node's center is in the same location after the rotation – i.e. this setter rotates the node about its bounding box's center, not its origin.

 #### Returns